THE PHILIPPINES CONNECTION

 HOW TO SMUGGLE IVORY

-Ivory smugling to countries like the U.S. can take place by hiding into old, sticky underwear or painting it with removable brown watercolor to resemble wood.
+Ivory smuggling to countries like the U.S. can take place by hiding into old, sticky underwear or painting it with removable brown watercolour to resemble wood.

 THE ELEPHANT MONK